riow1983/Coursera-PMP/README.md

 [!image](spreadsheetA-4)

-Responsible: Person who is completing the task
+Responsible: Person who is completing the task<br>
-Accountable: Person who is making decisions and taking actions on the task(s)
+Accountable: Person who is making decisions and taking actions on the task(s)<br>
-Consulted: Person who will be communicated with regarding the decision-making process and specific tasks
+Consulted: Person who will be communicated with regarding the decision-making process and specific tasks<br>
 Informed: Person who will be updated on decisions and actions during the project

 # 7 Identify Project Risks